YuhBoyMatty/sven_internalsrc/README.md

 - First-Person Roaming
 - Various Visual Hacks (Velometer, Crosshair, etc.)
 - Message Spammer
+- Models Manager
 - Skybox Replacement
 - Custom Vote Popup
 - Custom Chat Colors

-# Files of plugin
+# Files of the plugin
 The plugin uses subfolder `sven_internal` in the root directory of the game.

 How it looks: `../Sven Co-op/sven_internal/`.

 This folder is used to save the config, load list of players (their Steam64 ID) for **Chat Colors** and load spam tasks for **Message Spammer**.

 Folder `config` contains all config files.
-You can save your config via menu or console command `sc_save_config`, also you can load a config via concommand `sc_save_config <optional: filename>`.
+You can save your config via menu or console command `sc_save_config`, also you can load a config via concommand `sc_load_config <optional: filename>`.
 Automatically the plugin load the config named `default.ini`.

 File `chat_colors_players.txt` allows to change the color of nickname for a specific player, will be automatically loaded at plugin load.